raml-org/raml-spec/versions/raml-10/raml-10.md

 Specifying the OPTIONAL **mediaType** property sets the default for return by API requests having a body and for the expected responses.
 You do not need to specify the media type within every body definition.

-The value of the mediaType property MUST be a sequence of type name strings or a single type name string.
-The mediatype applies to requests having a body, the expected responses, and examples using the same sequence of type name strings.
+The value of the mediaType property MUST be a sequence of media type strings or a single media type string.
+The media type applies to requests having a body, the expected responses, and examples using the same sequence of media type strings.
 Each value needs to conform to the media type specification in [RFC6838](https://tools.ietf.org/html/rfc6838).

 This example shows a RAML snippet for an API that accepts and returns a JSON-formatted body.
 If the remainder of this API specification does not explicitly specify another media type, this API accepts and returns only JSON-formatted bodies.